-(i) Stocks include the Company's investment, held through Great-West Life, in an affiliated company, IGM, a member of the Power Financial group of companies, over which it exerts significant influence but does not control.
+Substantially all of the Company's equity method investments relate to the Company's investment, held through Great-West Life, in an affiliated company, IGM, a member of the Power Financial group of companies, over which it exerts significant influence but does not control.
 The Company's proportionate share of IGM's earnings is recorded in net investment income in the Consolidated Statements of Earnings.
-The Company owns 9,202,706 shares of IGM at December 31, 2016 (9,203,174 at December 31, 2015) representing a 3.83% ownership interest (3.73% at December 31, 2015).
+The Company owns 9,202,049 shares of IGM at December 31, 2017 (9,202,706 at December 31, 2016) representing a 3.82% ownership interest (3.83% at December 31, 2016).
 The Company uses the equity method to account for its investment in IGM as it exercises significant influence.
-Significant influence arises from several factors, including, but not limited to the following: common control of the Company and IGM by Power Financial, shared representation on the Boards of Directors of the Company and IGM, interchange of managerial personnel, and certain shared strategic alliances, significant intercompany transactions and services agreements that influence the financial and operating policies of both companies.
+Significant influence arises from several factors, including, but not limited to the following: common control of the Company and IGM by Power Financial, shared representation on the Boards of Directors of the Company and IGM, interchange of managerial personnel, and certain shared strategic alliances, significant intercompany transactions and service agreements that influence the financial and operating policies of both companies.

-2016 2015
+2 017 2016

-Carrying value, beginning of year \$ 358 \$ 356
+Carrying value, beginning of year \$ 361 \$ 358

-Equity method share of IGM earnings 23 23
+Equity method share of IGM net earnings 22 23

-Dividends received (20) (21)
+Dividends received (21) (20)

-Carrying value, end of year \$ 361 \$ 358
+Carrying value, end of year \$ 362 \$ 361

-Share of equity, end of year \$ 181 \$ 180
+Share of equity, end of year \$ 186 \$ 181

-Fair value, end of year \$ 351 \$ 325
+Fair value, end of year \$ 404 \$ 351

 The Company and IGM both have a year-end date of December 31.
 The Company's year-end results are approved and reported before IGM publicly reports its financial result; therefore, the Company reports IGM's financial information by estimating the amount of earnings attributable to the Company, based on prior quarter information as well as consensus expectations, to complete equity method accounting.
-The difference between actual and estimated results is reflected in the subsequent quarter and is not material to the Company's financial statements.
+The difference between actual and estimated results is reflected in the subsequent quarter and is not material to the Company's consolidated financial statements.

-IGM's financial information as at December 31, 2016 can be obtained in its publicly available information.
+IGM's financial information as at December 31, 2017 can be obtained in its publicly available information.

-At December 31, 2016 and 2015 IGM owned 39,737,388 common shares of the Company.
+At December 31, 2017 and 2016 IGM owned 39,737,388 common shares of the Company.